YasinAflatoon/Java/notes/Variables.md

 2. Give our variable an appropriate name.
 3. Put a semicolon at end of the line.

 Now our variable is created in ram but it doesn't contain any data or value so we need to initialize it.
-To initialize variables may be a bit tricky and differ from one data type to another.
+Initializing a variable may be a bit tricky and differ from one data type to another.

 ## Initializing